 Cycle Ride Leader

-This course covers the skills necessary to lead group cycle rides, both on roads and on recognised cycle paths.
+This course covers the skills necessary to lead group cycle rides on quiet roads and recognised cycle paths.

-These group rides are often aimed at novice or inexperienced riders – people who want to become more physically active or who are interested in exploring their local area by bike.
+This course is for confident riders who want to lead group rides, often with novice or inexperienced riders who want to become more physically active or who are interested in exploring their local area by bike.

 What skills do I need?